pwmurphy89/server-report/README.md

-# Welcome to Bangazon
+# Welcome to Server Report

-This web application is the source code for the Bangazon e-commerce web site.
+This web application is the source code for the Server Report web site.
 It is powered by Python and Django.

 Students, you are inheriting a basic implementation that provides the following features:

 1. User registration
 1. User login
 1. User logout
 1. Adding a product
 1. Listing products

 Please consult the backlog of issues and work with your product owner to implement the top priority tickets for your sprints.